Dekasin/rsschool-cv/cv.md

 ## Summary

-I have a greate desire to become a front-end developer.
+I have a great desire to become a front-end developer.
 I have experience on freelance area.

 ---